kekland/croppy/README.md

 - Kazakh
 - Russian

-If there's a language that you would like, please see the [localization](./doc/localization.md) guide.
+If there's a language that you would like to add, please see the [localization](./doc/localization.md) guide.

 It's recommended to insert the `CroppyLocalizationDelegate` in your `MaterialApp` or `CupertinoApp`: